Paper published in Journal of Neuroinflammation

 Paper published in Cerebral Cortex

 Cortical Responses to Vagus Nerve Stimulation Are Modulated by Brain State in Nonhuman Primates

-Irene Rembado, former post-doc at University of Washington and currently a scientist at the Allen Brain Institute, and Weiguo Song, scientist at the TNP lab, documented how the state of the brain during different wakefulness and sleep stages shapes the cortical responses to vagus nerve stimulation in nonhuman primates.
+Irene Rembado, post-doc at University of Washington (currently scientist at the Allen Brain Institute), and Weiguo Song, senior scientist at the TNP lab, documented how the state of the brain during different wakefulness and sleep stages shapes the cortical responses to vagus nerve stimulation in nonhuman primates.

 Paper published in Journal of Neural Engineering

 Implant- and anesthesia-related factors affecting cardiopulmonary threshold intensities for vagus nerve stimulation

 Umair Ahmed, post-doc at the TNP lab, examined how implant age and wakefulness/anesthesia affect neurological and cardiopulmonary threshold intensities of vagus nerve stimulation in a rodent model.